 Registration Strategy for Tipifarnib in HRAS Mutant Solid Tumors.
 Our immediate strategy for tipifarnib in HRAS mutant solid tumors is to generate a data package to support an application for marketing approval in HRAS mutant HNSCC.
 We will also seek to broaden tipifarnib's potential use in other HRAS mutant solid tumors, including HRAS mutant SCCs other than HNSCC, as we believe this may represent a near-term opportunity to expand the use of tipifarnib into a broader set of HRAS mutant cancers.
 Longer term, our development strategy for tipifarnib is to advance toward earlier lines of therapy and, ultimately, to treat patients with HRAS mutant SCCs in the continuum of systemic treatment settings.
+We believe that it will be necessary to evaluate tipifarnib in combination with other agents, including chemotherapy, immune therapies and targeted therapies, to advance to earlier lines of therapy, and we continue to investigate various combinations in preclinical models of disease.

-Clinical Development of Tipifarnib Using CXCL12 Pathway Biomarkers
+Clinical Development of Tipifarnib as a CXCL12-CXCR4 Pathway Inhibitor